 II.
 The Peak

 1. Psychedelic Phase.
-Colors have gone from being intense to being stereotypically psychedelic.
+Colors have gone from being intense to stereotypically psychedelic.
 All those 60's posters make perfect sense, as that color palette is now dominating our vision.
 Looking at a white cell phone screen is shocking, as it rapidly changes intense colors.
-Emotions may be intense, and things may feel to be happening quickly.
+Emotions may be strong, and things may feel to be happening quickly.
 Mood swings may occur, but typically a strong euphoria is present.
 Attention spans are short.
 Things may feel overwhelming, and walking from one room to another may help regulate emotions and intensity.
 Talking intelligently may be difficult.
 Words may not suffice.
 Music envelops the senses.
 Food flavors may be intense and the sensation of eating may be unpleasant or simply odd.

 2. Fractal Phase.
 Sometimes before or after the psychedelic phase, we experience a fractal phase, where geometric patterns begin to appear and seem very beautiful.
-One may notice the weave of cotton sheets, the pattern of ratan furniture, or roofing tiles.
-If there is anything with arabic designs around, one may see surprising classic psychedelic patterns.
+One may notice the weave of cotton sheets, the pattern of rattan furniture, or roofing tiles.
+If there is anything with Arabic designs around, one may see surprising classic psychedelic patterns.
 A sense of harmony and intensity may seem pervasive.
 Colors will be distorted and intense, but not flashing in the way that occurs in the psychedelic phase.

 3. Loss of Sense of Self; Spirituality.
-During intense trips, one may experience a loss of self, where the boundaries between who one is as a person and the rest of the universe dissolves and a sense of profound connection occurs (this typically only happens in higher doses than 150ug).
+During intense trips, one may experience a loss of self, where the boundaries between who one is as a person and the rest of the universe dissolves and a sense of profound connection occurs (this typically only happens in doses significantly higher than 150ug).
 One study has suggested this may be related to the way various parts of the brain communicate on LSD.
 Some have reported a similar experience during very deep meditation.
 Some feel moments of profound personal or spiritual insight during these phases.
 One may feel a deep sense of acceptance of oneself and others.
 Or feelings of profound loss, over the death of parents or loved ones.
 Or the feeling of loss over faded friendships or similar emotions.
-During this phase, experienced practioners may be able examine and discuss previous trauma, and find acceptance of the past.
+During this phase, experienced practitioners may be able examine and discuss previous trauma, and find acceptance of the past.

 III.
 The Comedown